Nursing shortage: Patching up the shortage

 There is a nursing recruitment initiative and nursing workforce development program for residents of the United States originally from foreign countries, who were professional nurses in their countries but are no longer in that profession in the United States.
 This initiative helps them get back into the nursing profession, especially getting through credentialing and the nursing board exams.
 The original model was developed in 2001 at San Francisco State University in cooperation with City College of San Francisco ("The San Francisco Welcome Back Center").
 There are centers in many cities, such as Los Angeles, San Diego, and Boston—where it is called a "Boston Welcome Back Center for Internationally Educated Nurses".
 It is a program meant for residents of the United States only.
 The Boston Welcome Back Center was opened in October 2005 with a $50,000 seed grant from the Board of Higher Education's Nursing Initiative.

 The invention of information technology systems has significantly helped with the nursing shortage in America.
 IT solutions such as hospital operations dashboards and acuity-based staffing solutions.
 The acuity based solutions strategically manages staffing and patient impact outcomes through the use of data analytics to determine data productivity trends.
 Hospital operations dashboards use real time solutions, predictive analytics and engineered algorithms, this tool analyzes clinical data and transforms data into actionable items to help with management.
 These systems anticipate demand and then balance resources and demand in real time to ensure safe staffing.
 These systems are also effective in managing the float pool nurses and systemwide bonus offerings during times of low staffing and high patient intake.

+It is recommended for organizations to further invest in health information technology (HIT).
+Nurses expressed their dissatisfaction with HIT after approximately 9 months, then their indifference towards it after 18 months.
+Providing access to updated and comprehensive equipment, and system-focus on patient safety is imperative to implementing HIT success.

 The RAFAELA measurement system of daily workload per nurse is used in Finland to assess staffing needs throughout a hospital and fill needed gaps in patient care.
 Avoiding fixed staffing ratios through these patient-workload management systems ensures nurses are able to provide whole patient care.

+According to a 2024 study by the University at Albany, SUNY Center for Health Workforce Studies, most of the New York hospitals participating in the study found that recruitment of RNs had improved over time, but that they struggled with retention.
+The study identified five main strategies that hospitals were using to improve retention: seeking Magnet or Pathway to Excellence designations; workforce development such as additional training for newly graduated nurses; reducing burnout via programs to help with reducing stress, including employee wellness programs; implementing strategies to reduce workplace violence; and using virtual nursing to help with patient monitoring.